egregors/go-passkey/README.md

 # Go WebAuthn/Passkey Example

-This is a simple example of WebAuthn and Passkey authentication using Go and JavaScript from my blog post [WebAuthn and Passkey Authentication with Go](TODO: put link).
+This is a simple example of WebAuthn and Passkey authentication using Go and JavaScript from my blog post [PassKey in Go](https://dev.to/egregors/passkey-in-go-1efk).

 ## Demo